JINXER000/equibot_abstract/README.md

 # CYZ dev
-1. use 'base' env!

 ## TODO
 ###
-use grasp pose relative to obj. before normalizing pc, subtract the pc with pc center.
+[] use grasp pose relative to obj. before normalizing pc, subtract the pc with pc center.
+[] Use grasp data for riemann to train.
+[] Visualize the grasp diffusion history.
+[] When testing, input the same point cloud.
 ### compose 2 grasps
 #### in training,